Yan Gomes Preview, Player Props: Cubs vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.74 team ERA ranks last among all MLB pitching staffs.
+- The Rockies have a 5.73 team ERA that ranks last across all league pitching staffs.

-- Rockies pitchers combine to allow 210 total home runs at a clip of 1.5 per game (second-most in baseball).
+- Rockies pitchers combine to give up 211 total home runs at a clip of 1.5 per game (second-most in baseball).

-- The lefty's most recent appearance came on Wednesday against the Arizona Diamondbacks, when he threw six innings, surrendering two earned runs while giving up six hits.
+- The righty last pitched on Wednesday against the Arizona Diamondbacks, when he threw 2 1/3 innings, allowing six earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.